 NOTE: This festival is still taking place each week.
 All festival dates have been relegated to private screenings with the same Audience FEEDBACK videos made for the short & feature films, and recorded script readings performed by professional actors for the screenplays.
 This is our way of showing community over distance so everyone around the world can experience our Audience Feedback videos.

-WILDsound Writing and Short Film Festival - Daily Deadlines
+WILDsound Writing and Film Festival - Daily Deadlines

-Short Film Festival - Occurs at least 2 times a month in Los Angeles and Toronto
+Short Film Festival - Occurs at least 5 times a WEEK in Chicago, Los Angeles and Toronto

 Your film will get screened in front of a large, broad audience.

-- We are a feedback festival and you will actually hear what people and film lovers think of your film.
-Our festival has been sold out 63 out of our last 65 events.
+- We are a feedback festival and you will actually hear what the industry and film lovers think of your film.

 All festival videos garner 100s of views and set the film and filmmaker up to be accepted at 100s of more festivals from around the world.